Valmik2004/Codes/README.md

-The files Contain the important codes.
+The files COntains the important codes.